-• Health and Safety focused education weeks held in Trinidad and the U.S.

-Behaviour-based safety programme extended to Contractor Principals

-• Renewed our focus on health, safety, security and environment (HSSE)

-• Implemented a standardised Fit to Work (FTW) programme for contractors injury rate (TRIR)

-Almost 9,000 Onsite Job Observations (OJO) conducted
+- · Health and Safety focused education weeks held in Trinidad and the U.S. - Behaviour-based safety programme extended to Contractor Principals and their employees - Renewed our focus on health, safety, security and environment (HSSE) leadership - Implemented a standardised Fit to Work (FTW) programme for contractors - Almost 9,000 Onsite Job Observations (OJO) conducted

 Read below for further details on our progress made in 2023.
-Detailed data is provided in the
+Detailed data is provided in the appendices on page 106.